ekuiter/variED/README.md

 command line or PowerShell.
 Instead, run `yarn test` inside the `client` directory from a [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) shell.

+Also, if you are on Windows and receive the message `leiningen-2.8.3-standalone.jar can not be found`, you may need to run `lein self-install` within the `kernel` directory and try again.

 ### Implementation

 ![variED architecture](https://s3.eu-central-1.amazonaws.com/de.ovgu.spldev.varied/architecture.svg)